mr-bt/manager.README/README.md

 ### Hiring Your Team

-As a manager, one of your most crucial roles is to recruit top-tier talent.
+As a manager, one of your most crucial roles is to recruit world-class talent.
 I encourage you to collaborate with me on your new hires, especially those reporting directly to you.
 While the final decision is yours, I hold veto power, which I will exercise judiciously.
 Expect more involvement from me in your first hire than in subsequent hires.

 ### Delivery Update